isahir0711/dibujitos/README.md

   - Undo, Delete and change Paint options
 - Store the drawing into the Download folder as a .PNG image
 - `re-draw` visualization
-  - Plan its to store the drawing info(lines,paint_details) in a db and be able to watch a simulation of how did we create the drawing
+  - Plan its to store the drawing info(lines,paint_details) in a db and be able to watch a simulation of how did we create the drawing (WIP)

 ## Future

-- store the images in a different folder
+- store the images in a different folder ✔
-- store the lines in a db and watch a drawing simulation
+- store the lines in a db and watch a drawing simulation (wIP)
-- add a view to visualize all of your drawings
+- add a view to visualize all of your drawings ✔ (need to persist the drawings)
 - add a view where you can draw with a friend using a code invite